A Cyclone satellite orbits Earth

 "It was a challenge and it is why in the M:2:I program we have such a strong emphasis on things like documentation," Nelson said.
 "Despite students' best efforts, there were times when there was some reinventing of the wheel because something wasn't documented properly as they were building and refining."

-Nelson had seniors through freshmen work on the project with a multitude of majors adding their expertise.
-Majors included aerospace, mechanical and electrical engineering as well as computer science, English, biology, meteorology and more.
-He connected with former students who worked on the project through LinkedIn to alert them to the launch and said there was a mixture of pride and surprise.
+Nelson said seniors through freshmen worked on the project.
+A multitude of majors added their expertise, including aerospace, mechanical and electrical engineering as well as computer science, English, biology and meteorology.
+Through LinkedIn, he connected with former students who worked on the project to alert them to the launch.
+He said responses were a mix of pride and surprise.

 The project was made possible largely with the help of $80,000 in donations through the ISU Foundation to help pay for the satellite.
 NASA covered launch costs.